5 Requirements for Protection under the CDC Eviction Order (FAQ & Fillable CDC Declaration)

 If you’re struggling with your utility bills, you may be able to get help through the Low-Income Energy Assistance Program (LIEAP).
 You can apply at your local LIEAP eligibility office.
 Find your local LIEAP office.

 - Skip to the end of this article to download a free write-in-the-blank CDC Declaration to give to your landlord.

-- Download a free write-in-the-blank letter to your landord about Gov. Bullock's directive.
+- Download a free write-in-the-blank letter to your landord about the Governor's directive.

 Find Community Resources

 - Apply for the Montana Emergency Housing Assistance Program.